-Antinomian rituals and practices were designed for a particular culture at a particular time.
+Transgressive (antinomian) rituals and practices were designed for a particular culture at a particular time.
 They were meant to help practitioners break through adherence to group identities and compliance to social pressure.
 Repeating them in the traditional way while living in a different time and place may render them weak or even useless.
 They were designed for a purpose.
-Staying with the traditions means to protect and seek what their designers were seeking.
+Staying with the tradition means to protect and seek what they were seeking.
 Redesigning the structure and specifics of traditional practices is unavoidable.

-In this research line I’d like to investigate and reactivate the practice of avadhūta: radically embodying the meditative insights of non-duality and non-localised awareness, to become utterly free of worldly concerns and without consideration for the standard social etiquette.
-I hypothesise the end state to be total spontaneity and unconstrained self-expression, with neither desire for representation nor fear of social rejection.
-My research questions are:
+This research line is an investigation and reactivation of the practice of avadhūta: radically embodying the meditative insights of non-duality and non-localised awareness, to become utterly free of worldly concerns and without consideration for the standard social etiquette.
+The end state is hypothesised to be total spontaneity and unconstrained self-expression, with neither desire for representation nor fear of social rejection.
+Research questions include:

-- What preparatory practices facilitate the development and expression of an avadhūta awareness?
+- What preparatory practices facilitate the development and expression of avadhūta awareness?

 - How do transgressive practices contribute to this development?
 What are their effective components?